hashivim/vim-terraform/CONTRIBUTING.md

 update CHANGELOG, versions, etc.; I'll take care of that.
 I'll also add you to the Credits list with my thanks.

-All of my Vim plugins use the MIT license.
-If you submit a pull request, I'll assume you are OK with any code you add being placed under that same MIT license.
-If this is not the case for any reason, please let me know why you can't tolerate the MIT license.
+All of my Vim plugins use the ISC license.
+If you submit a pull request, I'll assume you are OK with any code you add being placed under that same ISC license.
+If this is not the case for any reason, please let me know why you can't tolerate the ISC license.
 I am 99.99% likely to reject your change in that case, but I'll let you have your say.

 This project is intended to be a safe, welcoming space for collaboration, and